CGMP in the Pharmaceutical Industry – Good Manufacturing Practice at the Current Standard

 Advantages of CGMP Compliance

-Despite the high demands, compliance with CGMP offers substantial benefits:
+Despite the high demands, compliance offers substantial benefits:

 - Safety: Minimizes the risk of cross-contamination and product defects.